brendanmichaelconnors/TESAsamSim/README.md

   - `adjustEnRouteSig` - scalar on en route mortality rates

-#### `CUPars`
+#### `cohoCUPars`
-`CUPars` are .csv files that contain CU-specific input parameters.
+`cohoCUPars` is a .csv file that contain CU-specific input parameters.
 Note that these parameters should *not* vary among simulation runs.
-Differences in operating models that involve CU-specific traits (e.g. population dynamics) can typically be introduced via options in the `simPar` file.
+Differences in operating models that involve CU-specific traits (e.g. population dynamics) can typically be introduced via options in the `cohoSimPar` file.
 Each row represents a specific CU.

 Mandatory contents include: